hverboncoeur/Verboncoeur2024-JoG/README.md

 # Verboncoeur2024-JoG
 Code repository that calculates and analyzes surface elevation change over time (dh/dt) using ICESat, CryoSat-2, and ICESat-2 altimetry data over the Crary Ice Rise region.
 Scripts included for generating figures from Verboncoeur et al., 2024, _Journal of Glaciology_ (doi: []()).
 See [referencing section](#referencing) for appropriate citations.

-Data files associated with this repository are [available on Zenodo](https://doi.org/10.5281/zenodo.11396588) and otherwise linked within the scripts.
+Data files associated with this repository are [available on Zenodo](https://doi.org/10.5281/zenodo.11992319) and otherwise linked within the scripts.
+CryoSat-2 data available for download from https://cryotempo-eolis.org/.

 ## Version 1 of this repository includes:
 1. Scripts to calculate the 20-year time series of surface elevation change rates (dh/dt) from ICESat, CryoSat-2, and ICESat-2 (located in the 'figure_scripts' folder);